chloebanksweb/chloebanks.co.uk/content/posts/2017--my-reading-year.md

 * THE SHOOTING PARTY (Isabel Colegate).
 I loved the feel and style of this novel.
 It was the descriptiveness of Dickens with the sharp social wit of Austen.
 There were however so many characters I got confused a lot!
 The climatic event and the way it foreshadowed war was chilling and beautifully done.
 8/10
 * BOOK OF UNTRUTHS (Miranda Doyle).
 Don't often read memoirs but this was good.
 A mixture of autobiography and thoughts/facts about memory and truth.
 8/10
 * THE THREAT LEVEL REMAINS SEVERE (Rowena Macdonald).
 Mildly interesting but not gripping.
 I felt the author wanted to show-off her knowledge of parliament rather than just use it to colour her setting.
 I enjoyed it well enough but it wouldn't make me want to read another by the same author.
 7/10
+* THE LIFE AND LOVES OF A SHE DEVIL (Fay Weldon).
+Amazing.
+It reads like a modern fable - savage, macabre, ridiculous and utterly, utterly brilliant.
+10/10

 What were your best reads of 2017?